BenjaminRocco/GA_Project_3/README.md

     2. Data Inspection
     3. Preliminary Cleaning
     4. Stopwords Glance
-    5. Modeling Section (CountVectorizer with Logistic Regression and TFIDF Vectorizer with Support Vector Machine Included)
+    5. Modeling Section (CountVectorizer with Logistic Regression and TFIDF Vectorizer with Support Vector Machine)
+    6. BONUS: Aforementioned Models with SMOTE
-### `FunctionDocumentation`: Markdown cells explaining the way each function works from a theory-standpoint adapted directly from course notes and links to online documentation where applicable.
+### `FunctionDocumentation`: Markdown cells explaining the way each processing method works from a theory-standpoint, adapted directly from course notes, and links to function documentation sourced from online documentation.
+### Source material attributed to General Assembly course notes and functions to online documentation centers, respectively.
 #### Sections:
     1. CountVectorizer Theory
     2. TFIDF Vectorizer Theory
     3. Logistic Regression Documentation
-    4. Support Vector Machine Documentation
+    4. Support Vector Machine (SVM) Documentation
+    5. SMOTE Documentation
 ## Data Folder Contents

 Datafiles from webscraping.
 Format follows this convention: $\text{df\_\,d\#}$ or $\text{df\_\,r\#}$ based on whether data was gathered from `democrats` or `Republican` subreddit, respectively.
 Data was then merged into one dataframe and exported to final file $\text{df\_\,final\#}.$